 Furthermore, while production cuts might be underway on the part of some participants, export numbers have not softened, hence why market supply is still elevated.
 “The export numbers are at the same level as last December, which demonstrates that the oil production cut is having little effect on market levels,” he added.

 “The market is looking for a price recovery from here, but as there is still not enough of a cut to send supply into deficit, I think $50 per barrel is more likely to be a ceiling than a floor with prices potentially slipping down to $40 this year,” opined the Commerzbank analyst.

 Of course, non-OPEC members of the deal aren’t living up to their promises either… They have achieved just 66% of their promised cuts to date.
 And Russia – the largest non-OPEC producer – recently admitted it has cut production by just 100,000 bpd, or just one-third of what it originally promised.

 At the annual CERAWeek energy conference in Houston this week, these members reaffirmed their commitment to reach their promised cuts before the deal expires in May.
 But they would not commit to extending the agreement any further.

 In other words, even if OPEC can somehow reach its promised cuts in the next few months, production is likely to rebound soon after.

 And according to Pioneer Natural Resources (PXD) Chairman Scott Sheffield – who also spoke at CERAWeek on Tuesday – oil will fall back to $40 per barrel or less when it does.

-e’ve been warning of the rising risks in crude oil for weeks now…
+In the Digest, we’ve been warning of the rising risks in crude oil for weeks now…